-- (1) Stop the engine immediately. - (2) Check the control system and all components for damage.
-Also, check the boat for damage.
+(1) Stop the engine immediately.

-- (3) Whether damage is found or not, return to the nearest harbor slowly and carefully. - (4) Have a Yamaha dealer check the outboard motor before operating it again.
+- (2) Check the control system and all components for damage.
+Also, check the boat for damage. - (3) Whether damage is found or not, return to the nearest harbor slowly and carefully. - (4) Have a Yamaha dealer check the outboard motor before operating it again.

-Running single engine (twin engines)
+Running in an emergency (twin engines or triple engines)

-When using only one engine in an emergency, be sure to keep the unused one tilted up and operate the other engine at low speed.
-ECM00371
+Normally use all outboard motors together for cruising.
+When using only one or two engines in an emergency, be sure to keep the unused engine(s) tilted up and operate the other engine(s) at low speed.

-If the boat is operated with one engine in the water but not running, water may run into the exhaust pipe due to wave action, causing engine trouble.
+If the boat is operated with only one or two engines, be sure to tilt the unused engine(s) up.
+Otherwise water could enter the exhaust pipe due to the wave action, causing engine trouble.

-When you are maneuvering at low speed, such as near a dock, it is recommended that both engines be running with one in neutral gear if possible.
+When maneuvering at low speed, such as near a dock, it is recommended to tilt the unused engine(s) down and to operate the unused engine(s) in neutral gear if possible.

-Replacing fuse
+EMU47621 Replacing fuse EWM00632 WARNING